Test of Competence

 We are not able to give you a result on the day, as it is the role of the assessment panel to provide a recommendation to the Registrar.
 It may take up to 10 working days for the Registrar's decision.

 What if I am absent or sick on the day of the interview?

 If you are unable to attend the interview because of serious illness or another overwhelming problem, we will make a full refund of your fee.
 However, for us to refund your fee, you must tell us as soon as possible, and provide the following evidence:

 What if something outside of my control has put me at a disadvantage?

 You will need to apply for an exceptional mitigating circumstance.
-To do this you will need to read our policy and complete the form included.
+To do this you will need to read our Policy on Exceptional Mitigating Circumstances and complete the form included in the document.

 What if I have a disability?

 If you have a disability within the scope of the Equality Act 2010, we may be able to make reasonable adjustments to the interview.
 Read our Policy on Reasonable Adjustments for Disability to see what we can do if, for example, you have dyslexia, or a visual or motor impairment.

 Will the panel be different if I have the resit the TOC?

 If you fail the Test of Competence and subsequently apply to resit, there is a possibility that you may be assessed again by one of the same panel members.
 While we do our best to ensure you are assessed by different assessors this is not always possible.